Last Updated on August 15, 2022 by Paroma

 Street: Third street, bustling with chocolate stores, wine shops and gift shops, showcasing SFMade products.

 My favorite is their sea salt caramels where the vanilla bean infused caramel squares (cut in their own SF kitchen) are then lightly kissed with Himalayan pink sea salt!
 Their “Super Chile” toffee squares comprising of bittersweet chocolates have that extra bit of heat thanks to the inclusion of ground chilies and comes in a delightful little tin, with each square again being lovingly cut by hand.

-San Francisco chocolate stores #4 Socola Chocolatier
+Artisan San Francisco chocolate store #4 Socola Chocolatier

 Neighborhood: The very yuppie and industrial SOMA, cradle or birthplace of many a SF startup.